-- a.
-Ph.D. students are expected to maintain a cumulative GPA of 3.0 or better.
+- PhD students are expected to maintain a cumulative GPA of 3.0 or better.
 If a student's GPA drops below this level, he or she will automatically be placed on probation.
 If the cumulative grade index is not raised to 3.0 or better in the following semester, the student will be dropped from the program unless the Graduate Committee grants an exception.
 Exceptions will be granted only in the case of extenuating circumstances.
-The petition for continuation in these circumstances must be submitted in writing. - b.
-Major professors are expected to monitor progress toward degree objectives and performance.
-In consultation with the student's advisory committee, they have a responsibility to advise the candidate to withdraw from the program if it becomes clear that the candidate is not capable of successfully completing the degree program. - c.
+The petition for continuation in these circumstances must be submitted in writing. - A student's major professor is expected to monitor student performance and progress toward degree objectives.
+In consultation with the student's advisory committee, the major professor has a responsibility to advise the candidate to withdraw from the program if it becomes clear that the candidate is not capable of successfully completing the degree program. - 3.
 Full-time students are required to sit for the microeconomic theory qualifying examination covering the material taught in ECON 60600, ECON 60700 and ECON 61500 at the first opportunity after these courses have been completed.
 The qualifying examination must be taken no later than within three full semesters (excluding summers) of the date when an individual first registers as a doctoral student.
-Exceptions may be granted upon submission of a written request to the Graduate Committee. - d.
-Graduate School regulations permit a second attempt to pass the economic theory and agricultural economics prospectus exams if the candidate fails on the first attempt.
-A third attempt at the prospectus exam may be permitted only upon written petition to the Graduate School. - e.
-After passing the microeconomic theory qualifying exam, the Ph.D. student will write a dissertation prospectus and present during a seminar and examination.
-See "Ph.D.
-Thesis Prospectus Seminar" paragraph under the "Thesis Procedures" section.
+Exceptions may be granted upon submission of a written request to the Graduate Committee. - 4.
+Graduate School regulations permit a second attempt to pass the economic theory qualifying exam and the agricultural economics prospectus exam if the candidate fails on the first attempt.
+A third attempt may be permitted only upon written petition to the Graduate School. - 5.
+After passing the microeconomic theory qualifying exam, the PhD student will write a dissertation prospectus and present it during a seminar and examination.
+See "PhD Thesis Prospectus Seminar" paragraph under the "Thesis Procedures" section.
 The prospectus is normally presented at the end of the student's second year (in the spring semester) or at the beginning of the third year (near the start of the fall semester).
 In all cases it must be successfully presented by the end of third semester following successful completion of the microeconomic theory prelim.
-Students will not be registered in the fall semester of the third year unless a prospectus has been scheduled for the fall semester and students will not be registered in the spring semester of the third year unless a prospectus has been successfully completed during the fall semester.

-- f.
-Candidates in residence must complete their dissertation research prior to the end of the fourth semester after they pass their prospectus exam unless an extension is granted upon written petition to the Graduate Committee. - g.
+Students will not be registered in the fall semester of the third year unless a prospectus has been scheduled for the fall semester and students will not be registered in the spring semester.
+The written PhD dissertation prospectus document will be checked for originality using the iThenticate software program.
+The software compares the text of a student's written document to a large body of published and online sources, identifying areas in which the originality of a student's scholarship may be called into question.
+It is incumbent upon the student to adhere to accepted standards of scholarship and to work with his/her major professor to resolve questions regarding attribution before the final prospectus document is submitted to the committee for defense and final approval. - 6.
+Candidates in residence must complete their dissertation research prior to the end of the fourth semester after they pass their prospectus exam unless an extension is granted upon written petition to the Graduate Committee. - 7.
 Candidates in absentia must complete their dissertation research prior to the end of the sixth semester after they pass their prospectus exam unless an extension of this period is granted upon written petition to the Graduate Committee.
 Such permission will be granted only under extenuating circumstances.